Skip to content

 But the race day came despite my inability to prepare, and I remember the chill in the air as I crossed the starting line.
 The crowds of people were a definite encouragement as I ran – the camaraderie and joyful spirit of participants and observers was incredible.
 A friend of mine came to watch – and she brought her bicycle – it was great because she was clapping and shouting encouragement over and over throughout the morning as she rode ahead to meet me at various locations along the route.
 She handed me a water bottle and half of a banana at one point during the race.

-Eventually I drew near the end and I could see the Iwo Jima Memorial finish line.
+Eventually, I drew near the end and I could see the Iwo Jima Memorial finish line.
 So close to the end of my defined, declared, and desired goal!
 The tears started to run down my face during the last 100 yards.
 The roar of the crowd was deafening, and I am sure that some were curious as to why I was crying.
 I made it to the end.
 Someone draped a space blanket around me so that I could stay warm against the chill.
 Even though my body was tired and spent, I remember walking as I cooled down, tears wet against my cheeks, chest heaving, but continuing to move.
 I was worn out physically and emotionally.
 I had made my goal, run the Marine Corps Marathon in 3 hours and 50 minutes.
 More importantly, I had honored my commitment to Will.

 Lesson Learned

-Perhaps in your life you will not experience what I did.
+Perhaps in your life, you will not experience what I did.
 I hope you do not encounter the tragedy of losing a friend in such a horrific way, but consider my experience as a guide for when you set a goal in your life.
 Make sure to define your goals, so that they can be described in a few short sentences and are measurable.
 Then declare your goals publicly, whether to your spouse, to your friends, or perhaps even to the whole world.
 And finally, your goal needs to be something that you desire.
 It must be something you will find pleasure in achieving, enjoyment from accomplishing, and fulfillment in reaching.

 Set a Goal and Make It! – today’s ActionLink.
 Be sure to look for more Leadership Principles from P H Tyson & Associates.